martbhell/pawstats/README.md

 maketable.py
 ------------

-uses data from grab_stats.py to make a sortable html table
+Uses data from grab_stats.py to make a sortable html table

 Have some hardcoded settings inside (path to tarballs and alliance id to include)